 How does Institute of Management Technology's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Institute of Management Technology's score of 10 is lower than 100% of the industry.
+Institute of Management Technology's score of 26 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 The Institute of Management Technology (IMT), headquartered in CH, currently does not report specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
 Furthermore, there are no documented reduction targets or climate pledges available for the institution.
 However, it is important to note that IMT's climate performance data is cascaded from its parent organization, Universität St. Gallen, at a cascade level of 1.
 This relationship suggests that while IMT may not have its own emissions data or targets, it is part of a broader corporate family that may have established climate commitments and performance metrics.
 As the climate landscape evolves, IMT's engagement in sustainability initiatives and potential future commitments will be crucial for aligning with industry standards and addressing climate change effectively.